matejcerny/scala-adoption-tracker/README.md

 - `size` – integer used for ordering.
 GitHub star count for OSS projects, headcount for companies.
 - `category` – `product company`, `OSS project`, or `consulting company`

-Caveat:
+Caveats:
-for OSS projects we want to show only those that are not specific to scala-ecosystem but provide value outside of it.
+* for OSS projects we want to show only those that are not specific to scala-ecosystem but provide value outside of it.
+* when adding a new adopter make sure it's not present in `adopters/_others.yaml`

 ## Dev Setup